How News Aggregator Apps Personalize Content in 2026

 The practical takeaway is not to reject personalization.
 It is to use explicit controls actively so the app reflects your priorities instead of inferring too much from short-term clicks.

-2. Behavioral signals refine ranking in the background
+2. Behavioral Signals Refine Ranking in the Background

 After explicit setup, aggregators learn from implicit behavior.
 Click-through rate, dwell time, completion rate, save/share behavior, and repeat topic engagement all shape what gets promoted next.
 This is where feeds become noticeably more relevant after a few days of use, but it is also where over-optimization can begin.
+A 2025 study in the Journal of the Association for Information Science and Technology found that giving users direct algorithmic affordances โ visible controls over what the algorithm weighs โ reduces attitude extremity and improves content diversity more effectively than backend algorithm changes alone.

 | Signal | What It Suggests | Typical Ranking Effect |